-- (a) Unless otherwise agreed upon by the hospital and the insurer, insurers must pay an out-of-state hospital for outpatient services as outlined in subsection (2)(c) of this rule. - (b) The payment to out-of-state hospitals may be negotiated between the insurer and the hospital. - (c) Any agreement for payment less than the billed amount must be in writing and signed by the hospital and insurer representative. - (d) The agreement must include language that the hospital will not bill the patient any remaining balance and that the negotiated amount is considered payment in full. - (e) If the insurer and the hospital are unable to reach an agreement within 45 days of the insurer's receipt of the bill, either party may bring the issue to the director for resolution.
-The director may order payment up to the amount billed considering factors such as, but not limited to, reasonableness, usual fees for similar services by facilities in similar geographic areas, case specific services, and any extenuating circumstances.
+- (a) Unless otherwise agreed upon by the hospital and the insurer, insurers must pay an out-of-state hospital for inpatient services as outlined in subsection (1)(c) of this rule and for outpatient services as outlined in subsection (2)(c) of this rule. - (b) The payment to out-of-state hospitals may be negotiated between the insurer and the hospital. - (c) Any agreement for payment less than the Oregon fee schedule amount must be in writing and signed by the hospital and insurer representative.

+- (d) The agreement must include language that the hospital will not bill the patient any remaining balance and that the negotiated amount is considered payment in full. - (e) Notwithstanding OAR 436-009-0010(8), if the insurer and the hospital are unable to reach an agreement within 45 days of the insurer's receipt of the bill, the insurer must pay an out-of-state hospital for inpatient services as outlined in subsection (1)(c) of this rule and for outpatient services as outlined in subsection (2)(c) of this rule.